konfig-dev/splitit-web-php-sdk/docs/Api/InstallmentPlanApi.md

 ```

 ### Parameters

-Note: the input parameter is an associative array with the keys listed as the parameter names below.

 | Name | Type | Description  | Notes |
 | ------------- | ------------- | ------------- | ------------- |